Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Folding Experiments

 \subsubsection{Folding performance and comparison with~\cite{ouriros}}

-We performed each fold $5$ times per configuration using the goal configuration shown in Fig.~\ref{fig:folding_s_g} and framework S-OUR, consisting of $\vae{16}{f}{L_1}$, $\lsr{1}$ and $\apn{16}{f}{L_1}$, and compared the performance with the results from our earlier work~\cite{ouriros} obtained using S-${L_1}$, S-${L_2}$ and S-$L_{\infty}$.
+We performed each fold $5$ times per configuration using the unseen goal observations shown in Fig.~\ref{fig:folding_s_g} and framework S-OUR, consisting of $\vae{16}{f}{L_1}$, $\lsr{1}$ and $\apn{16}{f}{L_1}$, and compared the performance with the results from our earlier work~\cite{ouriros} obtained using S-${L_1}$, S-${L_2}$ and S-$L_{\infty}$.

-The results are shown in Table \ref{tab:folding:results_folding}, while, as previously mentioned, all execution videos, including the respective visual action plans, are available on the website\footref{fn:website}.
+The results are shown in Table \ref{tab:folding:results_folding}, while, as previously mentioned, all execution videos, including the respective visual action plans, are available on the website\footrefc{fn:website}.
 We report the total system success rate with re-planning, the percentage of correct single transitions, and the percentage of successful visual plans and action plans from start to goal.
-We {\blue observed} that S-OUR outperformed the systems from~\cite{ouriros} with a notable $96\%$ system performance, only missing a single folding step which results in a transition performance of $99\%$.
+We observed that S-OUR outperformed the systems from~\cite{ouriros} with a notable $96\%$ system performance, only missing a single folding step which results in a transition performance of $99\%$.
 As for S-$L_1$, S-OUR also achieved optimal performance when scoring the initial visual plans $P_I$ and the initial action plans $P_u$. \textit{We thus conclude that the improved MM, LSR and APM modules together contribute to a significant better system than in \cite{ouriros}. }